bugzilla/bugzilla/docs/en/rst/api/core/v1/product.rst

 default_qa_contact   string   The login name of the user who will be set as
                               the QA Contact for new bugs by default.
-Empty string if the QA contact is not defined. sort_key             int      Components, when displayed in a list, are sorted first by this integer and then secondly by their name.
+Empty string if the QA contact is not defined. triage_owner         string   The login name of the user who is named as the Triage Owner of the component.
+Empty string if the Triage Owner is not defined. sort_key             int      Components, when displayed in a list, are sorted first by this integer and then secondly by their name.